drudolf/Norigin-Spatial-Navigation/README.md

 This callback HAS to return `true` if you want to proceed with the default directional navigation behavior, or `false` if you want to block the navigation in the specified direction.

+##### `onKeyPress` (function)
+Callback that is called when the component is focused and any other key besides Enter or Arrows is pressed.
+Receives `extraProps` (see below) and `KeyPressDetails` as arguments.
+This callback HAS to return `true` if you want to stop proceeding with key handling traversing up the focus tree and stopping event from propagating and preventing default, or `false` to traverse further up the tree.
+If key event was never handled from some component it will be stopped and prevented at root.

 ##### `onFocus` (function)
 Callback that is called when component gets focus.
 Receives `FocusableComponentLayout`, `extraProps` and `FocusDetails` as arguments.